Apollonia National Park (Arsuf Fortress) – Visitors Guide

 Map

 Apollonia (Arsuf) National Park is located on the Mediterranean seashore north of Herzliya and about 30 km south of Caesarea.
-This national park is situated on Kurkar (calcareous sandstone), about 30 meters above sea level.
+It is situated on Kurkar (calcareous sandstone), about 30 meters above sea level.

 Directions for drivers: Link to Waze and Link to Google Maps